..can be all it takes to change a life

 FOR SOPHIE AND HER MUM, EVERY DAY IS A STRUGGLE

 Meet Sophie, aged 12.
-Sophie is the main carer for her mum, Ruth, who is registered disabled.
+In spite of her young years, she is the main carer for her mum, Ruth, who is registered disabled.
 Ruth’s disability is the result of severe domestic violence from Sophie’s father – abuse that Sophie often witnessed first-hand.

 It is now 18 months since Sophie’s father left, and the family have worked hard to put their lives back together.
 Every day, Sophie helps with all aspects of caring for Ruth: she does the housework, cooks, helps her mum to dress and clean, and lots more besides.

 Perhaps the most important aspect of Sophie’s care is the emotional support she provides for her mum.
 Sophie will keep her company in times of loneliness, reassure and encourage when she is feeling low, and constantly check on her mum to see if she has everything she needs – often getting up during the night to do so.